 “The total energy consumed in the period came to just over £2,000, which correlated well with the school’s annual electricity bill of around seventy thousand pounds.
 But even at the weekend, when there was no activity on the premises, there was still a load of around 30 A per phase.
 Also, there was a phase imbalance that was producing an excessive current flow in the neutral.”

 Another important finding from the investigation was that harmonics were unexpectedly high, which is actually a common problem given the proliferation of non-linear loads in our fast-moving technological world.
 In this case, the data showed that the third- and fifth-order harmonics were dominant.
-Third-order harmonics are typically caused by personal computers, office equipment and electronic lighting, while in this installation the fifth-order harmonics were probably being caused by servers and UPS systems.
+Third-order harmonics in schools and other non-industrial installations are typically caused by personal computers, office equipment and electronic lighting, and in this installation the fifth-order harmonics were ultimately traced to the server UPS.